DCxDemo/ThpsFonts/README.md

 * WhatTheFont: Tecnotronic, Lobotomy

 # !!!
 Warning !!!
 Please keep in mind that most fonts uses in Tony Hawk's games are licensed and are **not free to use**.
-Please thoroughly refer to the license before using them in your projects.
-The MIT license in this repo refers to the collected and structured information about these fonts, not the fonts themselves!
+Please thoroughly refer to the font's license before using it in your project.
+The MIT license in this repo refers to the collected and structured information about these fonts, not to the fonts themselves!

 # WANTED fonts
 There are many fonts yet to be found.
 Here's a brief list of most wanted fonts so far: